-Shares six endangered animals in Africa.
+Shares four endangered animals in Africa.
 Each photo is hyperlinked to find more information about each animal.
 Click the slide again for a quick fact about each animal.

-Mountain Gorilla: Threatened by poaching, habitat loss, and wars between humans.
-The mountain gorilla is the only population of great apes that is increasing in the wild.
-This is due in large part to the conservation efforts of DFGF.
+Mountain Gorilla: Killed due to poaching, habitat loss, and wars between humans.
+It is the most endangered gorilla in the world.